 (ga) the person is in or on Authority property, without reasonable excuse, in contravention of a prohibition order given to the person under section 64A(5) of the Act; or

-(h) the person has breached a provision of the Government Railways Act 1904, the Public Transport Authority Act 2003, or a regulation or by-law made under either of those Acts and the conduct constituting the breach involves danger or annoyance to a person on Authority property or using a conveyance.
+(h) the person has breached a provision of the Government Railways Act 1904, the Public Transport Authority Act 2003, or a regulation or by-law made under either of those Acts and the conduct constituting the breach involves danger or annoyance to a person on Authority property or using a conveyance; or

+(i) an authorised person, a security officer or a member of the Police Force —

+(i) witnesses the person committing an offence referred to in section 58(2) of the Act in, on, in respect of or in relation to Authority property; or

+(ii) reasonably suspects that the person has committed an offence referred to in that subsection in, on, in respect of or in relation to Authority property.

 [Regulation 43 amended: Gazette 11 Feb 2005 p.
 699; 29 Feb 2008 p.
 699; 27 Mar 2009 p.
 932; 6 Jul 2018 p.
-2550.]
+2550; SL 2020/183 r.
+13.]

 [43A, 43B.
 Deleted: Gazette 27 Mar 2009 p.
 932.]

-44. Recording information printed on a ticket or retention of ticket
+44. Powers of authorised persons to inspect and retain tickets

-(1) If a person produces a ticket to an authorised person under regulation 6, the authorised person may photograph or copy the ticket, or take notes of any information on the ticket.
+(1) A driver, master or authorised person to whom a person produces a paper ticket under regulation 6 or 6A may —

+(a) photograph or copy the ticket; or

+(b) take notes of any information on the ticket; or

-(2) If the ticket produced to an authorised person is a ticket issued on the payment of a cash fare, the authorised person may retain the ticket and give the person who produced the ticket a voucher to the same effect as the ticket.
+(c) if it is a ticket issued on the payment of a cash fare — retain the ticket and give the person who produced the ticket a voucher to the same effect as the ticket.

-(3) If —
+(2) A driver, master or authorised person to whom a person produces an electronic ticket under regulation 6 or 6A may read, download or copy data held on the ticket that is relevant to the person’s authorisation to make a journey.

+(3) A driver, master or authorised person may retain an electronic ticket that is produced to the driver, master or authorised person under regulation 6 or 6A if —

-(a) the ticket produced to an authorised person is a ticket belonging to a person who is registered with the Authority as the owner of the ticket; and
+(a) it is a ticket belonging to a person who is registered with the Authority as the owner of the ticket; and

-(b) the owner has notified the Authority that the ticket has been lost or stolen,
+(b) the owner has notified the Authority that the ticket has been lost or stolen.

-the authorised person may retain the ticket.

-(4) If the ticket produced to an authorised person is not valid under regulation 5(f) because it is not being used in accordance with a condition that it be used only by the person to whom it was issued, the authorised person may retain the ticket and return it to the person to whom it was issued.
+(4) If an electronic ticket produced to a driver, master or authorised person under regulation 6 or 6A is not valid under regulation 5(2)(b) because it is not being used in accordance with a condition that it be used only by the person to whom it was issued, the driver, master or authorised person may retain the ticket.

-[Regulation 44 amended: Gazette 9 Jan 2007 p.
-27-8.]
+[Regulation 44 inserted: SL 2020/183 r.
+14.]

 45. Infringement notice